 Window Sills and Lintels

-Horizontal masonry surfaces (sills, lintels, rowlock courses) collect standing water.
+Horizontal masonry surfaces - sills, lintels, rowlock courses - collect standing water.
 Water pools on these surfaces during rain and stands until it evaporates or freezes.
-The freeze-thaw damage on horizontal surfaces is typically 2 to 3 times faster than on vertical wall surfaces.
+Per BIA Technical Note 7B, proper joint preparation and mortar tooling on these horizontal runs is critical to water resistance.
+Freeze-thaw damage on horizontal surfaces is typically two to three times faster than on vertical wall surfaces.

 Parapets and Garden Walls